 We are continuing to vertically integrate our business.
-Key elements of this strategy include continuing to expand the reach of our sales organization, expand our manufacturing capacity, expand our wafer foundry and research and development capability and expand our marketing, product development, package development and assembly and test operations in company-owned facilities or through the acquisition of established contractors.
+Key elements of this strategy include continuing to expand our sales organization, manufacturing capacity, wafer foundry and research and development capability and expand our marketing, product development, package development and assembly and test operations in company-owned facilities or through the acquisition of established contractors.
 There are certain risks associated with our vertical integration strategy, including:

-- difficulties associated with owning a manufacturing business, including, but not limited to, the maintenance and management of manufacturing facilities, equipment, employees and inventories and limitations on the flexibility of controlling overhead; - difficulties in continuing expansion of our operations in Asia and Europe, because of the distance from our United States ("U.S.") headquarters and differing regulatory and cultural environments; - the need for skills and techniques that are outside our traditional core expertise; - less flexibility in shifting manufacturing or supply sources from one region to another; - even when independent suppliers offer lower prices, we may continue to source wafers from our captive manufacturing facilities, which may result in us having higher costs than our competitors; - difficulties developing and implementing a successful research and development team; and - difficulties developing, protecting, and gaining market acceptance of, our proprietary technology.
+- difficulties associated with owning a manufacturing business, including, but not limited to, the maintenance and management of manufacturing facilities, equipment, employees and inventories and limitations on the flexibility of controlling overhead; - difficulties in continuing expansion of our operations in Asia and Europe, because of the distance from our U.S. headquarters and differing regulatory and cultural environments; - the need for skills and techniques that are outside our traditional core expertise; - less flexibility in shifting manufacturing or supply sources from one region to another; - even when independent suppliers offer lower prices, we may continue to source wafers from our captive manufacturing facilities, which may result in us having higher costs than our competitors; - difficulties developing and implementing a successful research and development team; and - difficulties developing, protecting, and gaining market acceptance of, our proprietary technology.